Lovkush-A/personal-website/content/posts/what-is-a-function/index.md

 I will illustrate with an example.

 **Example**
-- $f$ has three inputs, $x_1, x_2, x_3$, multiplies them by $3, 1, 4$ respectively, and adds them together.
+- $f$ has three inputs $x_1, x_2, x_3$, multiplies them by $3, 1, 4$ respectively, and adds them together.
 - So $f(1, 2, 3) = (3 \times 1) + (1 \times 2) + (4 \times 3) = 17$.

 In the context of machine learning, the numbers $3, 1, 4$ are called the weights or parameters of the function.

-Also in the context of neural networks, this calculation is often represented in the following diagram:
+Also in the context of neural networks, this calculation is represented in the following diagram:

 ![A diagram of the function $f$ with inputs $1,2,3$](dot_product_example.png)